catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Make a named import of StyledDiv2 from "../Components/Div2/Div2.styled".

+- [ ] Make a named import of StyledImg from "../Components/Img/Img.styled.js".

 - [ ] Declare a Homepage function and export it by default.

 - [ ] Inside the function declare a constant router = useRouter();